-Details of our child protection and safeguarding procedures are detailed in our Child Protection and Safeguarding policy - please see the link below.
+Details of our child protection and safeguarding procedures are detailed in The Priory Federation of Academies Trust Child Protection and Safeguarding policy - please see the link below.
 In addition to this, the Academy also has other specific policies in place to ensure that safeguarding issues can be comprehensively addressed.
-These policies are available on the website - follow policy link.

 - Behaviour Management

 - Online Safety - also see more detailed advice on keeping children safe online available on the right hand menu